fmalina/revisions-blocl/activism/savingcapitalism.md

 bankruptcy judge.

 Who gets to use bankruptcy, and for what types of debts?
-The “free market” itself doesn’t offer solutions.
+The “free market” itself doesn't offer solutions.
 Most often, powerful interests do.

 Over the last two decades, every major U.S. airline has been through bankruptcy at least once, usually in order to renege on previously agreed-upon labor union